PrimaMateria/nixos/diary.md

 switch.
 The plan is to ask on IRC for help how to create and submit new nodePackage to nix channel.
 These are generated nix definitions, probably using `node2nix` tool.
 I should try it, compare the results.

+## Fri Apr 29 01:48:05 AM CEST 2022

+I investigated problems with `null-ls`.
+The error was that in nvim lua configuration I tried to call function `require('null-ls').setup()` which didn't exist.
+This is because the plugin's nix package is frozen on specific commit from a year ago, and that time `null-ls` used function `config` instead of `setup`.
+Now I have two options: rewrite nvim config to use old version, or make own package with latest version.